TeamDmfMM/Extra-Food-Legacy/README.md

 Is a mod by dmf444 and mincrmatt12 that adds extra world gen, machines and most importantly: food.
 This entire mod is designed so that a player can have more food option instead of just steak, pork and carrots/potatos.

-This mod is also designed to work with Stavation Ahoy (working title) for our other mod that completely changes minecrafts hunger system, adding in calories, allergies and fitness.
+This mod is also designed to work with Starvation Ahoy (working title) for our other mod that completely changes minecrafts hunger system, adding in calories, allergies and fitness.

 Licence